-In the recent past, TV has been losing its reputation for many reasons.
+TV has been losing its reputation for many reasons in the recent past.
 Children are being kept away from it as it contains too much inappropriateness.
 Adults are being told it wastes too much time.
-In the midst of all these, there is still some good that is left on TV if one chooses what to watch carefully.
-There are shows that could change one’s life for the better.
-Again, that is where the news reaches us through.
+In the midst of all these, there is still some good left on TV if one chooses what to observe.
+Some shows could change one’s life for the better.
+Again, that is where the news reaches us.
 To support these claims, here are some top 5 inspiration TV shows.

-Number one definitely had to be Shark Tank!
+Number one had to be Shark Tank!
 This is an American TV show that features multi-millionaires and entrepreneurs.
 The entrepreneurs pitch the millionaires into investing in the ideas that they bring up.
-The ideas and talk that you can get from this show are out of this world!
+The views and talk you can get from this show are out of this world!

-This drama series is set in the ’60 themes, and, revolves around a New York-based ad Company “Sterling Cooper & Partners.”
-In the show, you get to learn about global workplace issues that haunt people.
-These include racial discrimination, gender inequality, sex scandals, corporate positioning and buyouts, office romance and so on.
+This drama series is set in the ’60 themes and revolves around a New York-based ad Company “Sterling Cooper & Partners.”
+You get to learn about global workplace issues that haunt people in the show.
+These include racial discrimination, gender inequality, sex scandals, corporate positioning and buyouts, office romance, and so on.
 Experience the struggle of being a man in the ‘60s.

-This is a Canadian TV show that is hosted by Kevin O’ Leary, who is one of the investors in the Dragon’s Den and Shark Tank TV shows.
+This is a Canadian TV show hosted by Kevin O’ Leary, who is one of the investors in the Dragon’s Den and Shark Tank TV shows.
 On the show, ex-cons are made to compete for $100,000 to utilize in putting up their businesses.
-Each week, one person is fired and has to go start elsewhere.
-This is one show that broadcasts the issue of success and failure in the realest way possible.
+Each week, one person is fired and has to start elsewhere.
+This is one show that broadcasts the issue of success and failure in the most realistic way possible.